The estate of a well-known neurologist recently sold a 1936 Bugatti 57SC Atlantic to an unknown buyer for approximately $30 - $40 million.

 According to the Wall Street Journal, the 57SC Atlantic - previously owned by Dr. Peter D. Williamson - was based on the Aerolithe Electron Coupe design, a show car built for the 1935 Paris Auto Salon.

-1936 Bugatti sells for $40 million"The car's low-slung, pontoon-fender design was the work of Jean Bugatti, son of founder Ettore Bugatti," explained Dan Neil of the WSJ.
+"The car's low-slung, pontoon-fender design was the work of Jean Bugatti, son of founder Ettore Bugatti," explained Dan Neil of the WSJ.

 "The show car was fashioned out of magnesium panels that were difficult to weld, and so Bugatti employed the car's distinctive riveted seams.
 And while the three production Atlantics were built of weldable aluminum, the seams were retained as a design cue."